This is based on _SE.TXT

 -The height of the SE determines the sector floor's centered height.

--Use GPSpeed Lo-Tag to set the amplitude of the floating sector floor (0-32767).
-This is the maximum height displacement the wave can reach in either direction.
-A value of 256 equals an oscillation of one Z-unit (one PGUP/PGDN keypress) both up and down, for a total range of two Z-units, and is the default value used if no GPSpeed is present in the floating sector.
-This value is strange in that it does not match the actual Z-unit measurement of 1024 units per PGUP/PGDN keypress.
+keypress) both up and down, for a total range of two Z-units, and is the default value used if no GPSpeed is present in the floating sector.
+This value is strange in that it does not match the actual Z-unit measurement of 1024 units per PGUP

 -A floating sector with greater or less than four walls will be free-floating.

--A floating sector with exactly four walls will attach the wall opposite from its first wall to the adjacent sector (first walls are set with Alt + F).
+-A floating sector with exactly four walls will attach the wall opposite from its first wall to the adjacent sector (first walls are set with Alt + F

 -To create a travelling wave effect, use multiple four-sided floating sectors adjacent to each other, with identically-set first walls, and incremental SE phase shift values.
 The GPSpeed amplitude values can be either constant or incremental, for a calm or turbulent wave effect respectively.
 Start the travelling wave with a free-floating 'buffer' wave sector, so it will not attach itself to the surrounding floor (just insert an extra vertex on the wave sector to define it as free-floating while still maintaining a rectangular shape).
 Alternatively, a rough travelling wave effect can be created by replacing the four-sided waves with free-floating waves, in which case the first walls can be ignored.